This document explains how we (me, the psychotherapist and you, the client) work together.

 A standard Contemporary Psychotherapy (CP) session lasts for 50 minutes.
-I have a sliding scale of costs between £37 and £67 per session.
-You decide how much you can afford.
-Sessions are on weekly basis at a time mutually agreed at the start of the therapy.
+Sessions are usually on a weekly basis at a time mutually agreed at the start of the therapy.
 My fee is £55 per session.

-For a Pesso Boyden System Psychomotor (PBSP) ‘structure’ which lasts typically between 60 and 75 minutes the cost is £70.
+For a Pesso Boyden System Psychomotor (PBSP) ‘structure’ which lasts typically between 60 and 75 minutes the fee is £70.

 For PBSP group work the costs may vary and will usually be set out in the information sheet for each group.